And, if you’re wondering how you can love your home even more, there are a number of totally accessible feng shui basics that can help you get there.

-So here’s a quick rundown of some of the major things you can do yourself – relatively easily, and right away.
+For example, here are some of the major feng shui tips you can employ yourself – relatively easily, and right away.

 1. Clear your clutter!
 If you don’t love it, don’t use it, or don’t need it, get rid of it!
 This will clear the way for the things and qualities you’d most like to experience.